Close

 • Shows sudden changes in behavior or school performance

-• Has learning difficulties, or trouble focusing that cannot be attributed to specific physical or psychological causes
+• Has learning difficulties or trouble focusing that cannot be attributed to specific physical or psychological causes

 • Is always watchful, as though preparing for something bad to happen

-• Seems to always lack adult supervision
+• Seems to frequently lack adult supervision

 • Has unexplained burns, bites, bruises, broken bones or black eyes